The book, ‘The Art & Science of Facilitation’ was written to help team leaders lead effective collaboration with agile teams.

 What is Facilitation?

-“Facilitation are skillful ways to guide and assist a group to increase its effectiveness in doing its work and making its decisions.
+“Facilitation is a skillful way to guide and assist a group to increase its effectiveness in doing its work and making its decisions.
 Facilitation is an approach that a leader or a participant/employee in a meeting, committee, or project can use to help the group achieve its objectives.”
 Source: UMass ‘Workplace Learning & Development

 As we explain it: